operator-framework/community-operators/docs/contributing-via-pr.md

 !!! note
     The `kiwi` test doesn't include to do same test on k8s cluster in Travis job.
 This can be forced by specifiyng label `test/force-deploy-on-kubernetes` in PR.

+# More information
+More detailed information about our Continues integration process can be found [here](./ci.md)